rsharifnasab/my-teaching/git/README.md

 ------------------

-# Github
+# GitHub

 - Instagram for git

-- a place to keep git projects, review them, fork them, star them.
+- a place to keep git projects, review them, fork them, and star them.

 - alternatives: Gitlab, Bitbucket, and more